 - Go through a fixed series of tests.
 Such a driver is "hard coded" to do exactly the same thing every time you run it.
-Figure 2 shows such a driver for a method called quickSort() that sorts an array of integers. - Read the inputs to test from either a file or the user (the tester).
+Figure 2 shows such a driver for a method called quickSort() that sorts an array of integers. - Prompt the user (the tester) for inputs to test.
 Such a driver is more general.
-It can be a little more trouble to write than a hard-coded driver, but is worth the trouble if you expect to vary the testing frequently.
+It can be a little more trouble to write than a hard-coded driver, but may be worth the trouble if you expect to vary the testing frequently.
 See figure 3 for an example. - Randomly generate tests.
-See figure 4 for an example. - Systematically generate tests by looping through a sequence of possibilities. - See figure 5 for an example.
+See figure 4 for an example.

+- Systematically generate tests by looping through a sequence of possibilities. - See figure 5 for an example.
 To generate combinations of possibilities, we can use nested loops.
-For example, suppose we have a method that does something to an array A. Suppose the method takes one integer parameter that must be between -A.length and +A.length and another integer parameter that must be between 0 and A.length-1.
+For example, suppose we have a method that does something to an array A. Suppose the method takes one integer parameter that must be between -A.length and +A.length) and another integer parameter that must be between 0 and A.length-1.
 We can easily use a nested loop to generate all possible combinations of values for the parameters.